JakeChvatal/philosofound/README.md

 Other members can provide their own answers to questions or vote for current answers, then view anonymous analytics based on the demographics associated with other users.

-View the completed project at http://philosofound.com
+[Deprecated]: View the completed project at http://philosofound.com